seamusdemora/seamusdemora.github.io/MacStuff.md

 - [OSXDaily offers a list](http://osxdaily.com/category/command-line/) of "command line tips"
 - [The Mac Observer](https://www.macobserver.com) has tips, tricks & news items.
 - [Q&A: Using the `at` command in macos](https://unix.stackexchange.com/questions/478823/making-at-work-on-macos)
+- [GadgetHacks has a list of *Essential* MacOS commands](https://mac-how-to.gadgethacks.com/how-to/13-terminal-commands-every-mac-user-should-know-0162453/); some are actually useful.

 <!---